StephenGlasby/StephenGlasby.github.io/blog.md

 Unfortunately, our naming system for relatives also uses "once removed" if you go up one more than you go down.
-Confusingly 3-up-2-down is called your first cousin once removed acoording to [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity).
+Confusingly 3-up-2-down is called your first cousin once removed according to [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity).
 At this point, I think you can see that our naming system for relatives is not up to the job, and up-down notation is much clearer.